Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Application to the PROTECT Design

-As described above, the sampling distribution of $\pi$ across the parameter space is the key to assessment of DOC.
-Let us denote the parameter space by $\Theta = \mathcal{P}\times\mathcal{O}$, where $\mathcal{P}$ is the 4-dimensional simplex of all plausible values for the vector of probabilities $\mathbf{p}$ and $\mathcal{O}$ is the interval of $OR$ values that can be realistically assumed as the effect of intervention.
+As explained in Section~\ref{Sec:methods}, the key to estimating probabilities of this form is to estimate the sampling distribution of $\pi$ throughout the parameter space given an initial set of samples drawn from this sampling distribution via trial simulation at a training set.
+Denote the transformed parameter space for the PO model by $\Theta = \mathcal{P}\times O$, where $\mathcal{P}$ is the four-dimensional simplex of all plausible values of the vector of probabilities $\mathbf{p}$ and $O$ is the interval of $\mathrm{OR}$ values that can be realistically assumed as the effect of the intervention.